Natural Migraine Treatments that Work

 Excruciating pain of short duration, usually located around one red eye, nasal discharge

 Medication Over use Headache

-Daily headache, often tension-type, occurring in the mornings; caused by frequent use of painkillers
+Daily headache, often tension-type, occuring in the mornings; caused by frequent use of painkillers

 Chronic Daily Headache

 Daily, often tension-type headache, similar to medication overuse headache

 Intense, throbiing one-sided headache; nausea and vomiting; photophobia, increased sensitivity to sound, smell or movement; can last from four hours to several days